Kong/docs.konghq.com/app/docs/0.10.x/auth.md

 to authenticated users with a higher rate limit.

 To configure an API like this, you first apply your selected authentication plugin, then create a new consumer to represent annonymous users, then configure your authentication plugin to allow annonymous access.
 Here is an example, which assumes you have already configured an API named `example-api`:

-TODO: Try out the following steps and ensure they function as described

 1. ### Configure the key-auth plugin for your API